Find a Part Now

 Torque converter

-The other main focus was on increasing shift comfort, which is achieved on the one hand by measures in the control system and on the other hand by designing the torque converter accordingly.
+One main focus was on increasing shift comfort, which is achieved on the one hand by measures in the control system and on the other hand by designing the torque converter accordingly.
 The hydrodynamic torque converter was largely taken over from the previous 7G-Tronic transmission.
-It has a torque converter lock-up clutch and a twin-turbine harmonic damper with centrifugal pendulum absorber technology.
-The torque converter lock-up can operate in all 9 forward gears.

 Control system